Canadian Life Insurance company mergers and changes of ownership

 Lost Track Of Your Life Insurance Company?

 If you have a policy and know the Canadian insurance company but can't find it, the following sample list of Canadian insurance company mergers and changes of ownership may be of help.
-If you have a policy issued by a Canadian life insurance company that you can't track down, send us an e-mail and we will try to supply current contact information.
-No phone calls please.
+If you know of a merger that is not listed below, please let us know.

 Abbey Life was bought by ITT Hartford Life Insurance Company of Canada, which was later bought by AIG Life Life Insurance Company of Canada.